tonysangha/hybridcloudbootcamp/_vcf/resources.rst

 Resources
 ==========================================

-Below are a list of resources to help you
+Below are a list of resources to help you on your VMware Cloud Foundation journey:

 +-----------------+----------------------------------------------------+
 | Production Page |       https://vmware.com/go/cloudfoundation        |